mozilla/fxa/features/FxA-16-devices-view/README.md

 and it is running a sufficiently new version of Firefox, the device may allow me to customize its human-readable name and register that value with Firefox Accounts.
-The devices view will show that custom name.
+The devices view will show that custom name, and the device will ensure that this is the same name by which it identifies itself inside the encrypted "clients" collection in sync.

-When I connect a new device to my account and it is running an older version of Firefox without support for the FxA device registration API, it will appear in the devices view with a generic auto-generated name based on its browser and platform details.
-This name may not match the device name that it uses to identify itself in the "synced tabs" view, but still gives me a reasonable chance of identifying it.

-Thus, for older devices,
-the device name presented in the devices view may not match the name presented in the browser's native UI for features such as "synced tabs".
-This is an acceptable tradeoff while we wait for device registration support to propagate to all clients.

 I cannot edit the names of my devices through the web view